Energy & Environment Secondary Field Courses

 EPS/ESE 101 Global Warming Science

-EPS/ES 112 Thermodynamics by Case Study
+EPS/ES 112 Thermodynamics

 EPS/ESE 133 Atmospheric Chemistry

-EPS/ESE 164 Environmental Chemistry
+EPS/ESE 164 Environmental and Industrial Chemistry for Energy, Climate, and Sustainability

 ESE115 Ecosystem Patterns & Processes: Parallels in Natural & Built Environments